 - The other group received injections of a saline placebo

-All women were put on the identical 500 calorie diet as in the Asher and Harper study.
-Women were also instructed to drink 8-10 glasses of water per day.
+All women were put on the identical 500-calorie diet as in the Asher and Harper study.
+Women were also instructed to drink 8-10 glasses of water daily.

 Results.
 This study found that the HCG diet did not help weight loss.